How to Read an EKG Quickly & How Do You Count Heart Rate on ECG

 PR Interval

-If the PR interval is longer than 0.20 seconds, you may have a first-degree heart block.
-This can happen if the AV node slows down the signal.
+If the PR interval is longer than 0.20 seconds, you may have a first-degree heart block (the AV node is slowing the signal).
+Common causes of a long PR interval include:

 • Fibrosis of the AV node